isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    }

 The command accepts the ``operation-target`` argument.
-By default, it gets the reservation from both the JSON configuration and the hosts database.
+By default, it gets the reservation from both the in memory storage and the hosts database.

 .. code-block:: json